Skip to content

 Children who attend CAAPS with their parents participate in the CAAPS Indigenous children's program.
 Parents are supported to ensure their school aged children engage with local schools and develop effective daily routines.

-Healthy families provides an opportunity for the whole family to work together towards a better future away from substance use.
+Healthy families provide an opportunity for the whole family to work together towards a better future away from substance use.

 Abstract adapted from Council for Aboriginal Alcohol Program Services Inc